rraval/zeroindexed/packages/toph-worker/README.md

 If you must do things manually, start by [downloading the bundled script][unpkg-toph-worker] and uploading it as a Cloudflare workers script under your own account.
 The following environment variables are required:

-- `KV`: A KV namespace binding to store unique visitor information.
+-   `KV`: Required, a KV namespace binding to store unique visitor information.
-- `TRACKING_ID`: Google Universal Analytics ID to send hits to.
+-   `TRACKING_ID`: Required, Google Universal Analytics ID to send hits to.
-- `DEFAULT_SESSION_EXPIRATION_SECONDS`: number of seconds before a unique visitor session ends.
+-   `DEFAULT_SESSION_EXPIRATION_SECONDS`: Required, number of seconds before a unique visitor session ends.
-- `DEFAULT_SESSION_EXTENSION_SECONDS`: number of seconds before a visitor session refreshes.
+-   `DEFAULT_SESSION_EXTENSION_SECONDS`: Required, number of seconds before a visitor session refreshes.
+-   `ROOT_REDIRECT`: Optional, URL that `/` will redirect to.

 ![Screenshot of an example Cloudflare workers configuration](screenshot.png)